Canva vs Framer

 Pros

-- Intuitive drag-and-drop interface for beginners
+- Intuitive drag-and-drop interface requiring no design experience

-- Affordable pricing with a free tier
+- Affordable pricing with free and paid tiers

 Cons